raspberrypilearning/turtley-amazing/worksheet2.md

 ## Enormous lists

 You can now have a go at creating a list of colours that's a little longer than before.
 To do this you can use a `while` loop.
-Unlike a `for` loop, a while loop keeps running until a specific condition has been met.
+Unlike a `for` loop, a `while` loop keeps running until a specific condition has been met.

 1. Look at the code below.
-The `while` loop is used to gradually increase the value of `G`, until it reaches 255.
+The `while` loop is used to gradually increase the value of `G` until it reaches 255.
 Each time, the colours are added to the list.

   <iframe src="https://trinket.io/embed/python/cfb2a665a8" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>